26-Year-Old Right Wing – Tampa Bay Lightning

 Signed a two-year, $2.5 million contract extension with the Lightning in June of 2016.

-Brown received a two-year contract extension Friday, earning $1.25 million annually, Joe Smith of the Tampa Bay Times reports.
+Brown (face) took the ice for Sunday's practice in a red non-contact jersey, Joe Smith of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including J.T.
 Brown – simply subscribe now.

 |2016-17 Proj||26||NHL||TB||79||Subscribe now to see our 2016-17 projections for J.T.
 Brown|

 Age is determined on October 1st of each season.No Yes

 J.T.
 Brown: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Brown is the kind of bottom-six, energy forward that every team desires.
 He skates with high intensity on every shift and plays a whole lot bigger than his 5-foot-10, 172-pound frame.
 His offensive upside is ultimately limited, but he does have enough of a playmaker's mentality to fill in on the second-line for short spurts.
 The Bolts and coach Jon Cooper will count on him for important minutes, but don't count on him to make a fantasy impact for your squad.